s-leroux/fin/README.md

 Once done, the `ComplexModel` can export the necessary information to feed the solver.

 In the following example we will find the duration of a placement to buy a good, taking into consideration the inflation.
 Let's assume I plan to buy a good that costs $1000 today.
 I only have $800 in the bank.
 The yearly inflation is 2%, and I have a placement that yields 4% each year.
+How much time should I wait before I can buy that good?

 The solution to that problem can be found by solving the two constraints below: